zahrakbri/react-class/session_10/README.md

-# Session 6 - Introduction to RactJs
+# Session 6 - Introduction to ReactJs
 ## Goals
 * Familiar with React

 ## Topics
-  * Flexbox
   * Conditional Rendering
   * Lists and Keys
   * react-router